mrsargent/EA_FinalProject/README.md

 ![image showing diagram](/img//step4/mintingpolicy.jpg)

 Submitted was the previous utxo from User1 that contained the 10 LT tokens.
-I also included another utxo from User1 to provide enough Ada to mint the NFT.
+Also included is another utxo from User1 to provide enough Ada to mint the NFT.
 Here is the cli script used

  ![image showing diagram](/img//step4/cli.jpg)